Sodexo acquires majority stake in French online restaurant FoodChéri

 Tech executives join more than 100 business leaders calling on Congress to move quickly on DACA

-Sodexo, a French publicly-listed food services and facilities management company, has acquired a majority stake in Paris-based online restaurant and food delivery startup FoodChéri.
+Sodexo, a French publicly listed food services and facilities management company, has acquired a majority stake in Paris-based online restaurant and food delivery startup FoodChéri.
 Terms of the deal remain undisclosed, though François Paulus of Breega Capital, which backed the company’s €6 million Series A, tells me he is “happy with the return”.

 Founded in 2015 and operating an online only restaurant along the lines of EatFirst in the U.K. or Munchery’s original model in the U.S., FoodChéri lets you order fresh chef-prepared meals that are chilled and ready to reheat and consume upon delivery.